Exploring the Pros and Cons of Personal Loans

 What Are Personal Loans?

-When you apply for a personal loan, your lender will run a credit check, which will help determine your interest rate.
+When you apply for a personal loan, your lender will run a hard credit check, which will help determine your interest rate.
 Generally speaking, borrowers with higher credit scores have a better chance of being offered lower interest rates.
 The higher your interest rate, the more money it will cost you to borrow.

 Recommended: 11 Types of Personal Loans